GageGabaldon/CS386-Team-Project/Deliverables/D7_V&V.md

   *I do like the interface overall.
 It is a simple interface that is easy and clear to use.
 I don't like orange for the color however.*
 #### Reflections:

 The app as a whole did turn out to work pretty well.
 We had an intuitive layout for choosing story options that allowed the user to easily progress through the story and updated based on the choices they made.
-We could change how we handle the access of individual stories to allow for easier expansion of the app but overall what we implemented worked for us.
+We could change how we handle the access of individual stories to allow for easier expansion of the app but overall, what we implemented worked for us.
 The learning curve of our system is very easy as the app is straightforward and self-explanatory.
 The choices are presented in an intuitive way that allows for easy user interaction.

 The users seemed to perform tasks as expected from starting the game to choosing their character's name and progressing through the story options.
 Based on our user feedback the users' actions seemed to produce the results as expected.
 The clicking of a button option progressed the story and updated the buttons as it should.
-The users seemed to like how creative the story was.
+Based on the user's feedback, there are mixed response as to how good our interface is but they seemed to like how creative the story was.
+Additionally, they added direct feedback which we will definitely look into to enhance our project.
 The writing and ease of use with choosing options was attractive to users looking for an immersive story.
 Our value proposition seems to be accomplished.
 We offer a story that adapts to user choice and immerses them into an interactive story.